Regulation of artificial intelligence

-The regulation of artificial intelligence is the development of public sector policies and laws for promoting and regulating artificial intelligence (AI); it is therefore related to the broader regulation of algorithms.
-The regulatory and policy landscape for AI is an emerging issue in jurisdictions globally, including in the European Union and in supra-national bodies like the IEEE, OECD and others.
-Since 2016, a wave of AI ethics guidelines have been published in order to maintain social control over the technology.
-Regulation is considered necessary to both encourage AI and manage associated risks.
-In addition to regulation, AI-deploying organizations need to play a central role in creating and deploying trustworthy AI in line with the principles of trustworthy AI, and take accountability to mitigate the risks.
-Regulation of AI through mechanisms such as review boards can also be seen as social means to approach the AI control problem.
+Regulation of artificial intelligence is the development of public sector policies and laws for promoting and regulating artificial intelligence (AI).
+It is part of the broader regulation of algorithms.
+The regulatory and policy landscape for AI is an emerging issue in jurisdictions worldwide, including for international organizations without direct enforcement power like the IEEE or the OECD.

+Since 2016, numerous AI ethics guidelines have been published in order to maintain social control over the technology.
+Regulation is deemed necessary to both foster AI innovation and manage associated risks.

+Furthermore, organizations deploying AI have a central role to play in creating and implementing trustworthy AI, adhering to established principles, and taking accountability for mitigating risks.

+Regulating AI through mechanisms such as review boards can also be seen as social means to approach the AI control problem.